10DTSUII/Mclaren/README.md

   ### Members of the Dev Team
      -Ahmed Abdi
 ### Original idea

 Here i will list original concepts and ideas i had that i wanted to implement in my website and my reasoning as to why i didn't progress any further:
-Anime- In the begining i wanted to develop an anime website, this would feature my favourite characters , my favourite fights, my favourite shows and what i recommended to the viewer.However, i discarded this idea earlier in the term after i had learned the intended purpose of developing this website which was to showcase a product, service or event.So i discarded my former project because this did not lie in the intrests of the stake holders.
+Anime- In the beginning i wanted to develop an anime website, this would feature my favorite characters , my favorite fights, my favorite shows and what i recommended to the viewer.However, i discarded this idea earlier in the term after i had learned the intended purpose of developing this website which was to showcase a product, service or event.So i discarded my former project because this did not lie in the interests of the stakeholders.

-Gallery- In the beginning earlier in the term i wanted to create a rotating gallery, i managed to make the gallery rotate however, i only relaised the problems with the rotating gallery only after i had finished it.This issues were: The website would appear vertically on the left side of the page going down, then the page would turn black and the desired horizontal rotating gallery would appear.Futhermore, the images were to far up, being to close to the navigations.
+Gallery- In the beginning earlier in the term i wanted to create a rotating gallery, i managed to make the gallery rotate however, i only realized the problems with the rotating gallery only after i had finished it.This issues were: The website would appear vertically on the left side of the page going down, then the page would turn black and the desired horizontal rotating gallery would appear.Futhermore, the images were too far up, being too close to the navigations.
 Moreover, the major reason as to why i reverted back to my old gallery is because of the quality of the images when they were expanded.The quality was atrocious and because distorted images are hard to see and don't appeal to others.

  ### -Responsiveness
- initial scale provides responsivness with the view port initial-scale=1.0
+ initial scale provides responsiveness with the viewport initial-scale=1.0